Hand, Foot & Mouth Disease In Children: Symptoms & Treatment

 The diagnosis is mainly clinical.
 The doctor will ask the age of the child and about the symptoms; they will check for the body and mouth sores.

-If the disease has been there for long or the symptoms are confusing, the doctor may also conduct a throat swab culture and take a stool sample for laboratory testing to recognize the virus that caused it.
+If the disease has been there for long or the symptoms are confusing, the doctor may also conduct a throat swab culture and take a stool sample for laboratory testing to identify HFMD and the virus that caused it.

 Treatment For Hand, Foot, And Mouth Disease